Jerome H. Lemelson: Biography

 This cross-pollination across disparate fields was typical for Lemelson, and can be seen in how he devised ideas and patents for new ways of making semiconductors.
 While watching and reading about the problems with the heating and subsequent oxidation on heat shields of rockets re-entering the Earth's atmosphere, Lemelson realized that this same process could operate on the molecular level when electrical resistance in a silicon wafer creates an insulative barrier and thus provides for more efficient conduction of electric current.

 From 1957 on, he worked exclusively as an independent inventor.
-From this period onwards, Lemelson received an average of one patent a month for more than 40 years, in technological fields related to automated warehouses, industrial robots, a talking thermometer (for the blind), cordless telephones, computer controlled spraying robots, fax machines, videocassette recorders, heat-sealing machine, illuminated highway markers, patient monitoring systems, camcorders, and the magnetic tape drive used in Sony's Walkman tape players.
+From this period onwards, Lemelson received an average of one patent a month for more than 40 years, in technological fields related to automated warehouses, industrial robots, cordless telephones, fax machines, videocassette recorders illuminated highway markers, camcorders and a magnetic tape drive.
 As an independent inventor, Lemelson wrote, sketched, and filed almost all of his patent applications himself, with little help from outside counsel.

-Lemelson was described as a "workaholic", and he spent 12 to 14 hours a day writing up his ideas, oftentimes spending as much as 18 hours a day tinkering.
-His notebooks, in which he wrote these ideas, numbered in the thousands.
-Lemelson's younger brother said that when he and Lemelson were roommates in college, after they would go to sleep, the light would go on several times during the night and Lemelson would write something down.
-In the morning, Lemelson's brother would read and witness the several inventions that Lemelson had conceived of that previous night.
+Lemelson was described as a "workaholic", spending 12 to 14 hours a day writing up his ideas, and often as much as 18 hours a day tinkering.
+His notebooks holding these ideas numbered in the thousands.
+Lemelson's younger brother said that when they were roommates in college, after they would go to sleep, the light would go on several times during the night and Lemelson would write something down.
+In the morning, Lemelson's brother would read and witness the several inventions that Lemelson had conceived that previous night.
 His brother stated, "This happened every night, seven days a week".